emoose/xvdtool/README.md

 Decrypting XVC packages is a different matter, XVC packages use a **Content Instance Key (CIK)** which appears to be stored somewhere outside the package, however where and how it's stored is currently unknown.
 If you have the correct deobfuscated CIK for a given package you should be able to use it to to decrypt the package.

-Devkit/test-signed XVC packages use a static CIK which is also "widely known" (Checksums hash provided below).
+Devkit/test-signed XVC packages use a static CIK which is also "widely known" (Hash provided below).

 ### Required Files
 To make full use of this tool you'll need the following files, which **are not included**.
 The tool will work fine without them, but some functions might not work.